MortonArb-CollectionsValue/OccurrencePoints/README.md

 >INPUTS: List of target taxa (target_taxa.csv, or create list by hand in script)
 >
->OUTPUTS: List of target taxa with acceptance, authors, and synonyms (target_taxa_with_syn.csv); see "Taxonomy Output" tab for table metadata: https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing
+>OUTPUTS: List of target taxa with acceptance, authors, and synonyms (target_taxa_with_syn.csv); see ["Taxonomy Output"](https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing) tab for table metadata
 >
 >NOTE: The functions in this script ('taxize' package) are slow and require manual input while running; therefore if your list is long, you may need to find synonyms a different way.